tomberek/mcm/manual/ii.md

 lower degree as to which there is not reasonable doubt; and

-(D) The burden of proof to establish the guilt of the accused is upon the Government. --LSQP--When the issue of lack of mental responsibility is raised, add: The burden of proving the defense of lack of mental responsibility by clear and convincing evidence is upon the accused.
+(D) The burden of proof to establish the guilt of the accused is upon the Government.
+[When the issue of lack of mental responsibility is raised, add: The burden of proving the defense of lack of mental responsibility by clear and convincing evidence is upon the accused.
 When the issue of mistake of fact under R.C.M.
-916(j)(2) is raised, add: The accused has the burden of proving the defense of mistake of fact as to age by a preponderance of the evidence.--RSQP--
+916(j)(2) is raised, add: The accused has the burden of proving the defense of mistake of fact as to age by a preponderance of the evidence.]

 (6) Directions on the procedures under R.C.M.
 921 for deliberations